Editor’s Note: This story was updated April 19.

-CHICAGO — Coronavirus vaccinations are now open to most people in Chicago.
+CHICAGO — Coronavirus vaccinations are now open to everyone 16 and older in Chicago.

-Chicago is now in Phase 1C of vaccinations, during which an estimated 84 percent of adult residents of the city are eligible to get their shots, said Dr. Allison Arwady, head of the Chicago Department of Public Health.
-But supply of doses is still limited, which means appointments can still be hard to come by.
+Chicago is now in Phase 2 of vaccinations.
+But supply of doses is still limited, which means appointments can be hard to come by.

 Here’s how you can try to get vaccinated: